Legionellosis (Legionnaires' disease)

 Take care when handling compost, potting mix and soil or dirt

-Be careful when handling compost or potting mix or any form of soil or dirt.
+Be careful when handling compost, potting mix or any form of soil or dirt.
 Try not to stir up dust.
-It is best to wear a dust mask that fits tightly over your nose and mouth.
+Wear gloves and a well-fitting face mask.
+An N95 or respirator is best.

 • Use a low-pressure hose when watering gardens and compost.